-During the year nine complaints were made using the procedure, none of these complaints were upheld.
-Seven appeal cases were considered, and subsequently not upheld, by DASC or the Committee.
-One complaint was taken to the Pensions Ombudsman.
+During the year, four complaints were made using the procedure, one of these complaints was upheld.
+Four appeal cases were considered, and subsequently not upheld, by DASC or the Committee.
+Two complaints were taken to the Pensions Ombudsman, one of which has not been upheld and the other is ongoing.
+The complaint taken to the Pensions Ombudsman last year was not upheld.